 1 cup granulated sugar

-6 ounces peeled fresh ginger, cut into thin slices (from 8 ounces unpeeled)
+8 ounces fresh ginger, washed and then cut into thin slices (no need to peel)

 2 cups water